 IRS scams: Scammers call older adults during tax season and pretend to be from the IRS.
 They say there’s a problem with their tax return.
 To “protect” their tax file, the fake IRS agent needs to gather information.
 In reality, the scammer will use that information to steal the older adult’s identity and file false tax refunds.

-Medicare scams: Con artists call their victims pretending to be from Medicare and need to “check” their Medicare number.
-After getting their Medicare number, the scammer uses it to take their health benefits – medical identity theft.
-Alternatively, they may ask for the older adult’s credit card information because they must pay a fee to receive a new Medicare card or some kind of preferential treatment.
+Medicare scams: Con artists call their victims, pretending to be from Medicare, and claim they need to “check” their Medicare number.
+After getting their Medicare number, the scammer uses it to take their health benefits and medical identity.
+Alternatively, they may ask for the older adult's credit card information because they need to pay a fee to receive a new Medicare card or to receive some preferential treatment.

 8. Computer tech support scams

-Tech support fraudsters use false phone calls, emails, texts, pop-up windows, and emails to lure their victims.
+Tech support fraudsters use false phone calls, emails, texts, and pop-up windows to lure their victims.

-They’ll inform older adults that their computer has a security hole or other serious issue and offer to assist them in fixing it.
+They'll inform older adults that their computer has a security hole or other serious issue and offer to help them fix it.

 Then, they’ll either ask the older adult to transfer their data and money or allow the scammer remote access to their computers and all the sensitive information stored in the files.